 Passing the Canine Good Citizen (CGC) test is the second component of Misty Pines Service Dog certification.
 Dogs that pass this test have demonstrated that they are able to perform appropriate obedience and manners in the home and out in the community.
 Misty Pines offers CGC Prep Classes to help prepare you for the exam, which we host quarterly.
-The testing fee is $25/attempt.

 Public Access Test

 The Misty Pines Public Access Test is the final component of Service Dog Certification.
-Dogs will need to have been given a minimum of 120 hours of schooling over 6 months or more, and at least 30 hours devoted to outings in public places.
+Dogs need to receive a minimum of 120 hours of schooling over 6 months or more, and at least 30 hours devoted to outings in public places.
 The test will contain exercises to be executed around vehicles, retail stores, and a restaurant setting.
 The owner will need to provide a disability letter from their doctor and show proof of Service Dog Insurance through their home owner’s insurance prior to scheduling the Public Access Test.